 Common provisions

 Field strength measurements can be carried out on a regular basis or in the event of harmful interference.
-Administrations (Regulatory Authorities) shall perform measurements in order to verify the agreed level of allowable interferences.
+Administrations (Regulatory Authorities) shall perform measurements in order to verify the agreed level of permissible interferences.
 The measurements should be performed in accordance with the procedure of measurements given in CEPT/ERC Recommendation 74-02 E (Bucharest 1999).

-In case aggregated f.s. level of MFCN BSs exceeds the threshold level, an analysis of the highest interfering BSs sectors with its identification should be conducted.
+In case aggregated f.s. level of MFCN BSs exceeds the threshold level, an analysis of the highest interfering BSs sectors with their identification should be conducted.

-Due to the threshold level of the MFCN BSs signal to be measured, the general measurement methodology is divided into such stages:
+Due to the threshold level of the MFCN BSs signal to be measured, the general measurement methodology consist of such stages:

 Search for the maximum aggregated MFCN signal (channel power) with the directional antenna and spectrum analyser / certified measurement equipment;